NAM T32 Training Grant

 Penn Health-Tech Funding

-Call for proposals is OPEN.
+Call for proposals is CLOSED.

 Co-founded by Dr. Litt, Penn Health-Tech (PHT) is a campus-wide initiative, available to students and faculty created with the mission to catalyze medical device innovation at Penn by providing a connected community and key resources that will maximize the number of medical device innovations that improve patient care and quality of life.